 - Certificate of Advanced Jewish Studies from the Pardes Institute of Jewish Studies

-If accepted into the Day School Educators Program, you will receive a generous yearly living stipend and two trips to the United States, provided by a grant from The AVI CHAI Foundation.
+If accepted into the Day School Educators Program, you will receive a generous yearly living stipend and two trips to the United States, supported by multiple foundations donors.
 Upon completion, you will commit to serving as a full-time Judaic studies teacher in a North American day school at the elementary, middle or high school level for at least three years.

 The MJEd is granted to those students who successfully complete the Certificate of Advanced Jewish Studies at Pardes during the two-year period, as well as 24 graduate credits earned directly through Hebrew College.
 The course of study includes the following:

 - Intensive Beit Midrash study of Hebrew texts

 - Jewish education and Jewish studies courses, including online coursework through Hebrew College

 - One-week residency seminar in Boston for an internship and intensive study at Hebrew College (spring semester of the first year of study)